 ASME B31.4 uses a term called the Equivalent Tensile Stress to control the combined stresses in the liquid pipelines.
 The Equivalent Tensile Stress is equal to the sum of the hoop stress and the longitudinal stress imposed on the pipeline.
 The limit for equivalent tensile stress is set at 90% of SMYS.

-Methodology to Model in CAESAR II
+Procedure for modeling in CAESAR II

 A small stress model of the pipeline shall be created using the actual design data.
-The small model could be with 25 nodes, which each node spaced at the 5D distance of the line.
-The model shall be buried using the buried modeler of CAESAR II, with an assumed soil depth of half the diameter of the pipeline and using the typical soil design parameters.
+The small model could be with 25 nodes, with each node spaced at the 5D distance of the line.
+The model shall be buried using the buried modeler of CAESAR II®, with an assumed soil depth of half the diameter of the pipeline and using the typical soil design parameters.
 Upon buried conversion, the program inserts soil springs in the converted model of the sample model.
 The Y2 stiffness shall be read as seen in the converted sample model corresponding to a mid-node number (made free from the end conditions).
 This is the stiffness to be used in the actual pipeline model as normal rest support.